-The identifier associated with each view in your app is the concatenation of the list of its ancestors in the React Native tree view.
+The identifier associated with each widget in your app is the concatenation of the list of its ancestors in the Flutter tree view.

-You may always want to use the same id for this component, even if you publish a new version of the app in which it has been moved in the tree view.
+You may always want to use the same id for this widget, even if you publish a new version of the app in which it has been moved in the tree view.

 - Tracking elements that can dynamically move on a page (e.g., Customizable profile page).